juftin/lunchable/docs/source/splitlunch.rst

 Auto Importer
 -------------
 It supports the auto-importing of Splitwise expenses into Lunch Money transactions.
 This requires a manual asset exist in your Lunch Money account with "Splitwise" in the Name.
+Expenses that have been deleted or which don't impact you (i.e. are only between other users in your group) are skipped.
+By default, payments and expenses for which you are recorded as the payer are skipped as well, but these can be overridden by the `--allow-payments` and `--allow-self-paid` CLI flags, respectively.

     Prerequisites:
        - Accounts: